Perfect Peach Pie with Whipped Coconut Cream & Basil Syrup

-Scoop out 1/2 cup of top thick layer, add to a small bowl.
-Let stand at room temperature.
+Scoop out 1/2 cup of top thick layer, add to a small - medium bowl.

-When no longer cold - whip with a wire whisk until creamy and light.
-Add 2 tablespoons of basil syrup - scoop the coconut cream next to a piece of pie.
+Whip with a wire whisk until creamy and light.
+Add 2 tablespoons of cooled basil syrup - scoop the coconut cream next to a piece of pie.
 Or - scoop the coconut cream and drizzle 2 T. basil syrup on top.